 - Directly from you, when you provide information by phone;

-- Directly from third parties such as banks, financial institutions, fund managers, superannuation funds, life insurance companies and other product issuers and any other businesses we work with once you have provided us with authorisation to do so.
+- Directly from third parties such as our clients, banks, financial institutions, fund managers, superannuation funds, life insurance companies and other product issuers and any other businesses we work with once you have provided us with authorisation to do so, or where doing so is necessary for us to provide our products and services to our clients;

 You have the right to refuse us authorisation to collect information from a third party.